JarvisMartin22/Simple-CRM/README.md

 # Golly CRM - The Simplest CRM Ever

+#THIS PROJECT IS NO LONGER LIVE - MAKING PUBLIC FOR THOSE INTERESTED IN BUILDING THEIR OWN CRM.
+STOPPED PROJECT AFTER GOING THROUGH GOOGLE AUTH.

 ## About Golly

 Golly is a modern, lightweight CRM system built for growing businesses.
 It provides essential features for managing contacts, companies, and deals while maintaining simplicity and ease of use.